llbit/llbit.github.io/_posts/2024-10-03-reverse-game-of-life.markdown

 The problem with my solutions is that they grow in size, each predecessor state requires searching over more pixels which slows down the search a lot.
 For the `REVERSE` example the 3rd step took 15 seconds but the 4th step did not complete: I stopped it after more than 4 hours.

+Update: I rewrote and optimized my search function and finally the 4th iteration of the `REVERSE` example finished without a solution after 15 hours.
+If my code is correct the 3rd iteration shown above is [a so-called Garden of Eden](https://conwaylife.com/wiki/Garden_of_Eden), that is, a game state which has no predecessors.

 ## Julia Code
 Anyway here is my Julia code if you want to try it for yourself: